Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Dispersion relations for left-handed neutrinos

 \section{Dispersion relations for left-handed neutrinos}

-As it has been discussed in the literature \cite{Arteaga2007}, the emergence of thermal effective masses for particles in a medium can be seen as a consequence of the existence of a privileged frame of reference for the system, the rest frame of plasma.
-This lack of invariance makes that the poles of the propagators can no longer be located at physical vacuum mass but at a shifted value.
-Therefore, we must consider the corrections for the poles of the propagator of these fermions due to the medium at finite temperature and density in order to find the effective masses for the neutrinos.
-To compute this self-energy we use the real-time formalism of quantum field theory at finite temperature and density.
-Using this formalism it is possible to separate directly the contributions to the self-energy coming from the vacuum and the medium.
-The relevant diagrams for the calculation at one-loop order have the generic form shown on figure \ref{figura1}.
+As it has been discussed in the literature \cite{Arteaga2007}, the emergence of thermal effective masses for particles in a medium can be seen as a consequence of the existence of a privileged frame of reference for the system, which is called the rest frame of the plasma.
+This lack of invariance makes that the poles of the propagators of fermions and bosons can no longer be located at the physical mass but at a shifted value.
+Therefore, we must consider the modifications of the fermion propagator poles due to the medium at finite temperature and density in order to find the effective masses of neutrinos.
+These effective masses can be obtained from the calculation of the neutrino thermal self-energy at one-loop order in perturbation theory.
+To compute this self-energy, we use the real-time formalism of the quantum field theory at finite temperature and density.
+Using this formalism, it is possible to separate directly the quantum and thermal contributions to the fermion self-energy.
+The one-loop order Feynman diagrams used for this calculation have the generic form shown in figure \ref{figura1}.

-The corresponding Feynman rules on this formalism are essentially the same as those in the conventional case and the only modification arises in the propagators.
-The propagator for fermions is
+The Feynman rules in the real-time formalism are essentially the same as those in the imaginary-time formalism, the differences are mainly in the form of the propagators.
+The propagator for fermions of mass $M_F$ is written as